 Agency submission for environmental assessment under the EPBC Act

-The current export approval for the Bass Strait Central Zone Scallop Fishery is valid until 31 March 2010, however with the changes to the Plan of Management for the Bass Strait Central Zone Scallop Fishery, the fishery needs to undergo a Strategic Assessment and reassessment for ongoing export accreditation.
-The Department of the Environment, Water, Heritage and the Arts (DEWHA) received a submission - Draft Assessment report for Bass Strait Central Zone Scallop Fishery from the Australian Fisheries Management Authority in September 2009.
+The current export approval for the Coral Sea Fishery is valid until 19 March 2009 and the fishery is now due for assessment for ongoing export accreditation.
+The Department of the Environment, Water, Heritage and the Arts (DEWHA) received a submission - Annual Status Report January 2009 Coral Sea Fishery from the Australian Fisheries Management Authority in January 2009.
 The report has been prepared to address the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries, 2nd edition (the Guidelines) and to provide updates on the implementation of recommendations made in the original DEWHA assessment.
-The submission will be used to assess the operation of the fishery for the purposes of Parts 10, 13 and 13A of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The submission will be used to assess the operation of the fishery for the purposes of Parts 13 and 13A of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Consideration will be given to:

-- declaring the Bass Strait Central Zone Scallop Fishery as managed consistent with the Bass Strait Central Zone Scallop Fishery Management Plan 2002 in force under the Commonwealth Fisheries Management Act 1991, as an Approved Wildlife Trade Operation under section 303FN of the EPBC Act; and
+- declaring the Coral Sea Fishery as managed consistent with the Fisheries Management Act 1991 as an Approved Wildlife Trade Operation under section 303FN of the EPBC Act; and

-- including on the list of exempt native specimens, specimens harvested in the Bass Strait Central Zone Scallop Fishery under the provisions of the Bass Strait Central Zone Scallop Fishery Management Plan 2002 in force under the Commonwealth Fisheries Management Act 1991.
+- including on the list of exempt native specimens, specimens harvested in the Coral Sea Fishery under the provisions of the Fisheries Management Act 1991.

 In accordance with the provisions of sections 303FR and 303DC of the EPBC Act, you are invited to comment on this proposal.